Smurphy1398/smurphy1398/README.md

 | Linux, Apache, MySQL, PHP, Web App Development | <a href="https://google.com">LAMP Stack Project</a>|
 | AWS Cloud Development Sandboxing        | <a href="https://google.com">AWS Cloud Development Project</a>|

-## Tools / Skills
+## Tools
-This is a list of various tools and skills that I have experience using and applying to various projects with in my eduaction and overall information technology journy.
+This is a list of various tools and skills that I have experience using and applying to various projects with in my eduaction and overall information technology journey.
  - Linux (Ubuntu, Kali)
  - Oracle VirtualBox
  - VMware